-Since 1995, About Argyll Walking Holidays have run high-quality, essentially personal guided and self-guided walking holidays and hiking vacations throughout Argyll in the West Highlands and Islands of Scotland, building up a reputation for care and quality.
-Over the years, in exploratory spirit, we have added ventures further afield: Galloway, Highland Perthshire, Arran, the Small Isles and all the way north to the magnificent outerness of Norse/Scots Shetland Islands.
+Since 1995, About Argyll Walking Holidays have run high-quality, essentially personal guided walking holidays and hiking vacations throughout Argyll in the West Highlands and Islands of Scotland, building up a reputation for care and quality.
+Over the years, in exploratory spirit, we have added ventures further afield: Galloway, Highland Perthshire, the Small Isles and all the way north to the magnificent outerness of Norse/Scots Orkney and Shetland Islands.

 We don't aim to break speed records when we walk, but the going can be rough.
 Scotland is one of the last places where you don't have to stay on paths and tracks.
 During our guided holidays we will take full advantage of this and our hikes will be in remote and quiet places undiscovered by most tourists.

 Anyone with Highland, especially Argyllshire, ancestry might be particularly interested to see the country to which a part of them belongs.
 Our walks visit the countryside of, amongst others, the Campbells, MacDonalds, MacDougalls, MacIntyres, MacKinnons, MacLachlans, MacLeans and Stewarts.

 Our walking trips and hiking tours are usually 8 days, with 7 nights accommodation and 6 walking days.
 All our holidays start and finish in Glasgow.